-In the Fourth Social Letter, this question is discussed as follows:

-"To that part [of the national product] which is distributed in the form of income to individuals, has a claim not only, for example, the worker who grinds the point of a needle over and over, but also anyone who is occupied with scientific or artistic work, or who carries out continuous or intermittent managerial functions which are nowadays regarded as a regular job.
-For in the general division of labour, the latter is as much a worker as the former; and if the producers of material goods enjoy the products of scholars and artists (and are therefore able to devote themselves exclusively to the production of material goods), so scholars and artists can commit themselves exclusively to the creation of scholarly and artistic masterpieces because they have available the objects of consumption created by others.
-The objects of consumption are available to
+In the Fourth Social Letter, this question is discussed as follows: "To that part [of the national product] which is distributed in the form of income to individuals, has a claim not only, for example, the worker who grinds the point of a needle over and over, but also anyone who is occupied with scientific or artistic work, or who carries out continuous or intermittent managerial functions which are nowadays regarded as a regular job.
+For in the general division of labour, the latter is as much a worker as the former; and if the producers of material goods enjoy the products of scholars and artists (and are therefore able to devote themselves exclusively to the production of material goods), so scholars and artists can commit themselves

-9 Ibid., pp. 118-119.
+19 Ibid., pp. 118-119.

-Kautsky's comments are found in The Class Struggle (see note 12): "The program of the Socialist Party has nothing to say about confiscation.
-It does not mention it, not from fear of giving offense, but because it is a subject upon which nothing can be said with certainty...
-In what way this transfer from private and individual into collective ownership will be effected, whether this inevitable transfer will take the form of confiscation, whether it will be a peaceable or a forcible one - these are questions no man can answer..." [p.
-129 in the Norton edition: New York, 1971].
+0 Kautsky's comments are found in The Class Struggle (see note 12): "The program of the Socialist Party has nothing to say about confiscation.
+It does not mention it, not from fear of giving offense, but because it is a subject upon which nothing exclusively to the creation of scholarly and artistic masterpieces because they have available the objects of consumption created by others.
+The objects of consumption are available to everyone, but the production of objects of consumptions, and the labour involved in producing them, remains specialized."8